rkotze/rkotze.github.io/_drafts/2020-02-03-react-context-why-how.md

 > Context provides a way to pass data through the component tree without having to pass props down manually at every level.

-For example you might have a container component responsible for fetching user data that is consumed by several components further down the component tree.
+For example, you might have a container component responsible for fetching user data that is consumed by several components further down the component tree.
 If you were building a profile page to show an avatar there might be a navbar containing a dropdown which has an image element for the avatar.
-Further down the page there is a profile wrapper and inside that a header component to render the avatar.
+Further down the page, there is a profile wrapper and inside that a header component to render the avatar.
 The intermediate components don't use the data, `NavBar`, `Dropdown` and `ProfileWrapper`, only pass the data along.

 ### Passing data via props is a poor approach because: